 The Four Ps of Goldsboro

 Food is a big deal throughout North Carolina and Goldsboro’s pigs support a lot of it.
 Not only do Wayne County farmers play a part, but there are some awesome pig-heavy restaurants worth mentioning, too.
-Wilber’s Barbecue in Goldsboro and Grady’s Barbeque in Dudley are both found on the NC Barbecue Society’s BBQ Trail, which spans from the mountains to the coast.
+Grady’s Barbeque in Dudley is found on the NC Barbecue Society’s BBQ Trail, which spans from the mountains to the coast.

 For even more background on this NC staple, check out Holy Smoke: The Big Book of North Carolina Barbecue by John Shelton Reed.